tdwg/website/about/executive/nominations/index.md

 [Responsibilities](/about/committees/outreach/#responsibilities)

-#### Nominee for O&C: Nicky Nicolson - Royal Botanic Gardens, Kew, Richmond, UK
+#### Nominee: Nicky Nicolson - Royal Botanic Gardens, Kew, Richmond, UK

 **Background**
 : I worked for about fifteen years in a variety of software development roles at the Royal Botanic Gardens, Kew [1] helping researchers and curators manage and mobilise scientific information.
 Effectively this was a research software engineer role [2], it just predated the term.
 Ten years ago I switched from the technical track into research, where I completed a doctorate in machine learning, applying density based clustering to our digitised specimen data to identify collectors, expeditions and related specimens gathered from a shared collecting event [3].
 I took software development practices with me - things like revision control, dependency management, build automation and continuous integration - to help manage the research process.
 My work was applied in the Global Biodiversity Information Facility (GBIF) data portal where it helps users navigate between related records [4].
 Now I'm senior research leader in digital collections at Kew.
 We are nearing the end of our specimen digitisation project [5], and I'm interested in how we can use our digitised specimen data to build the "digital extended specimen", and how we do this in an open and inclusive way.
 I am developing a toolkit called "echinopscis: an extensible notebook for open science on specimens" [6], which was partly supported by Open Seeds [7], an open science mentoring and skills development programme.